vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Each track contains decoded `SourceCommand` records.
 A `SourceCommand` keeps:

 - opcode;
-- format-local semantic command kind;
-- typed operands with source ranges;
+- named operands with resolved values and source ranges;
 - decode-time control flow;
 - source address;
 - encoded size;
 - source range;
 - optional source annotation ID.

-Each semantic operand also keeps a stable format-local ID, presentation name, display rule, generic role, exact source range, and—when conversion is needed—both the encoded and resolved value.
+An operand's name is both its author-facing vocabulary and its durable identity.
+It also keeps a display rule, optional generic role, exact source range, and—when conversion is needed—both the encoded and resolved value.
 Execution consumes the resolved value.
-This prevents driver conversion formulas from being duplicated between source annotation and playback.
+This prevents driver conversion formulas from being duplicated between source annotation and playback without forcing formats to declare parallel numeric operand IDs.

 Semantic commands do not retain encoded bytes. `commandBytes` and byte spans remain temporarily on `TrackProgram` only for unmigrated cursor dialects.
 The semantic executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.